-Could there be charges in Cottonwood Complex Fire?
+Could there be charges in Cottonwood Complex fire?

 “Everybody knows that there has been a body found, so automatically, the state fire marshal office has to be notified, and they were on the scene,” said Campbell.
 “So the state fire marshal, Hutchinson fire department and Reno county sheriff’s office went ahead and responded and to work that crime scene.
 And I say crime scene because that’s now how it has to be investigated.”

-KSN Legal analyst Dan Monnat looked into charges as a result of the fire.
+KSN Legal analyst Dan Monnat looked into charges due to the fire.

 Monnat says those would be extreme charges, but there is case law in Kansas that looks at unintentional consequences from a fire.